fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Are you looking for a smooth, balanced cup of…

 As mentioned earlier, freeze-drying evolved in the 1960s.
 This method went a long way toward producing an enjoyable cup of instant coffee.
 This video shows the method that mass-market brands use to freeze dry their instant coffee.

 As you venture into the world of specialty instant coffee, you may wonder where to start.
 What brands are actually worth the price tag?
-Here is our review of 10 different instant coffees to help you decide.
+Here is our review of 10 different instant coffees and instant coffee brands to help you decide.

 Waka Coffee was founded in 2018.
 From the start, its sole aim was to bring great tasting instant coffee to market.
 The use 100% arabica beans and freeze-dry the coffee.